Annie Russell Theatre

 The Annie Russell Theatre is a historic theater in Winter Park, Florida, United States.
 The theatre was named after the English-born actress Annie Russell.
 It was designed by the German-born architect Richard Kiehnel of Kiehnel and Elliott and constructed in 1931.
 It is located on the premises of Rollins College.
 On July 15, 1998, it was added to the U.S. National Register of Historic Places.

 History

-Russell emigrated to the United States when at an early age.
+Russell emigrated to the United States at an early age.
 After a lengthy acting career in New York City, she relocated to New Jersey when she retired, however quickly changed her mind and moved to Winter Park in 1923.
 Shortly thereafter, she began teaching at Rollins College, continuing to do so until she died of lung disease in 1936.